afit/rimworld-save-migrator/README.md

 Make sure you get the 2.7 version, not the 3.x.

 There's a single dependancy that the scripts require: `lxml`.
-To install `lxml`, you'll want to run  `pip lxml` in your Command Prompt or Terminal.
+To install `lxml`, you'll want to run  `pip install lxml` in your Command Prompt or Terminal.
 If you already know Python, you'll probably use `virtualenv` for this.

 If you have mods installed, you'll want to remove them first, and remove the